2018 Radio-Coteau Syrah Sonoma Coast Harrison Grade

 Sign in to unlock professional wine reviews from world-renowned critics

-Harrison Grade is grown on the estate itself, 800 feet above sea level on a mountain ridge above Occidental.
-The grapes are grown organically, harvested by hand, fermented in the original way and bottled in-house.
-During fermentation, about 45% of the grapes are kept as a whole cluster, so that there is sufficient structure and cellar potential.
-This Syrah is dark ruby red in the glass, with a blue rim.
-The concentration of the color corresponds to the solid nose that this wine has.
-The wine is unfiltered and is such a unique cool-climate Syrah.
-Super elegant and not surprising that this wine has scored 96/100 points.
+Harrison Grade is estate-grown, 800 feet above sea level on a mountain ridge above Occidental.
+The grapes are organically grown, hand-harvested, fermented traditionally, and bottled in-house.
+During fermentation, approximately 45% of the grapes are kept as whole clusters, creating ample structure and cellaring potential.
+This Syrah is a dark ruby red in the glass, with a blue rim.
+The concentrated color matches the wine's robust nose.
+This unfiltered wine is a unique cool-climate Syrah.
+It's incredibly elegant, and it's no wonder it received a 96/100 rating.

 96/100 Robert Parker